ddink/braintree_subscription/README.md

 # Braintree Subscription

-This is Rails application that integrates Braintree for the recurring billing of a customer by way of a subscription plan.
+This is a Rails application that integrates Braintree for the recurring billing of a customer by way of a subscription plan.
 While this app is a very bare-bones example of the many possibilities available with the Rails framework and a Braintree account, it illustrates some of the fundamentals of working with Braintree's modules.